LiuStudio/React-Redux-Study/00-GitForNewBies.md

  git rebase -i HEAD~2    -----> clappse the first /latest two comments keep the first one pick , squash all others below it  -- although they are newest/newer comment

+8, How to abandon unwanted changes git clean -df git checkout -- .